On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: Introduction

 We also present an extension of this result to classes of valuations that might not be strict.
 For a valuation class $\VV$ of weakly-monotone valuation functions, we denote by $\VV_{\neq}$ the subset of strict valuations in $\VV$. {For example, if $\VV$ is the class of all additive valuations over goods, the class $\VV_{\neq}$ is the class of additive valuations over goods for which two different subsets of goods never have the same utility (no ties). }

 \begin{restatable}{corollary}{cardinalnonstrict} Let $f$ be a cardinal allocation mechanism of a set of goods $\MM$ among a set of $n$ agents with \emph{weakly-monotone valuations} from a class $\VV$ that is permutations-closed and induces every lexicographic preference, when not all goods need to be allocated.

-Mechanism $f$ is truthful, non-bossy, and neutral on $\VV_{\neq}$ if and only if $f$ is a serial-quota mechanism on $\VV_{\neq}$.
+Mechanism $f$ is truthful, non-bossy, and neutral on $\VV_{\neq}$ if and only if $f$ is a serial-quota mechanism on $\VV_{\neq}$. \end{restatable} This corollary implies strong negative results on fair truthful mechanisms, as we discuss next.